Execut3/django-token-manager/README.md

 ### Features

-- Validation of tokens first with jwt algorithms to filter not valid token formats, before hitting database.
+- Before query database, check if token is in correct jwt format.
-- Able to see list of active tokens of each user_id
+- Get list of tokens for each user
-- Able to delete each token if needed
+- Delete specific token
-- Able to remove all other tokens of each users and keep just existing one
+- Delete all active tokens of user except active token
 - Fetch useful info for each token request like os, ip and ...

 ### Why django-token-manager